awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

 ---

 ### 4. **Creating and Attaching an Internet Gateway**
-An internet gateway is created and attached to the VPC to enable internet access for resources in the public subnets.
+An internet gateway is created and attached to the VPC to enable internet access for public subnets.

 ```bash
 INTERNET_GATEWAY_ID=$(aws ec2 create-internet-gateway --query 'InternetGateway.InternetGatewayId' --output text)